-The tire industry experiences one of the most intense competitions in the world of manufacturing.
-Every manufacturer is racing to produce tires in every category as well as address the different consumer pain points.
+The tire industry experiences some of the most intense competition in the world of manufacturing.
+Every manufacturer is racing to produce tires in every category and address the different consumer pain points.

 Tire Buying Guide

 The points we’ve included in the list below will help you settle on the right tires, leaving you with little regrets as to the choice of wheels you’ve made.
 The considerations you ought to focus on include:

 Just like in any other industry, a brand’s reputation is important in the tire industry.
 The nameplate inscribed on a tire’s sidewall carries with it a significance that every consumer should pay keen attention to.
 It gives you something to eyeball when you do not wish to go through the rigors of selecting a tire or are stuck between two or more tires that fit your selection criteria.